rtoal/ple/ruby/README.md

 ## Ruby Open Source Projects

 Studying, and contributing to, open source projects is an excellent way to improve your proficiency in any language.
-You may enjoy:
+Of the many projects using Ruby, you may enjoy:

 - [Rails](https://github.com/rails/rails)
 - [Homebrew](https://github.com/Homebrew/homebrew)